GannettDigital/api-docs/source/includes/_visitor_events.md

 |---|---|
 |GET|/client_reports/visitor_events?[query_params]|

-This API can be used to retrieve capture events for a list of visitor_ids for a gmaid.

-The data can be filtered with date range, and optionally grouped by visitor_id.
+This API should be used to retrieve all events for a list of visitor_ids for a given advertiser (GMAID).
+The response will contain a chronological list of events.
+Optionally, it can also be grouped by visitor_id.
+Events can also be restricted to a date range.

-When available, campaign data will be provided for each event, as well as channel when campaign type is xmedia.
+When available, campaign information will be provided for each event, as well as channel when campaign type is xmedia.

 ### Parameters